Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 See [Load Firmware from Nexus in FAS Admin Procedures](./FAS_Admin_Procedures.md#loadNexus)

 ##### Load Individual RPM or ZIP into FAS
-To load an RPM or ZIP into FAS on a system, copy the RPM or ZIP file to m001 or one of the ncn.
+To load an RPM or ZIP into FAS on a system, copy the RPM or ZIP file to ncn-m001 or one of the other NCNs.
 FAS will return a loaderRunID.
 Use the loaderRunID to check the results of the loader run.
 Run the following command (RPM is this case is firmware.rpm):
-**NOTE:** if firmware is not in the current directory, you will need to add the path to the filename.
+**NOTE:** If firmware is not in the current directory, you will need to add the path to the filename.
 ```bash
 ncn-m001# cray fas loader create --file firmware.rpm